Record number of rides for Walloon public transport TEC

 May 14, 2025

 The Belgian Nathan De Valck will be the new CEO of Deurne and Oostende airports.
 So reports the Gazet van Antwerpen.
-De Valck will start as top executive there on June 16.
+De Valck will start as the top executive there on June 16th.
 De Valck is currently with the air cargo company Worldwide Flight Services for the airports of Brussels and Liège.
-Old hand in the […]
+The French company […]

 Statutory civil servants at Belgian rail will disappear